akaugun/comfyui-lora-hook-trigger/README.md

 - Automatic detection of TXT trigger files next to each LoRA
 - Clean UI combo box for selecting trigger names
 - Safe TXT reading with UTF-8 / UTF-8-SIG / CP949 fallback
-- No external dependencies required
+- No external dependencies
-- Minimal, stable design that works across any ComfyUI installation
+- Works on all standard ComfyUI installations

 ---